VeryGoodOpenSource/dart_frog/packages/dart_frog_auth/README.md

 of.

-The authentication methods provided in `dart_frog_auth` are based on `Authorization` specification, which consist in a framework defined by [`General HTTP`][general_http], here you will find support for `Basic` and `Bearer` authentications, which are common methods used around the world.
+The authentication methods provided in `dart_frog_auth` are based on `Authorization` specification, which consist in a framework defined by [`General HTTP`][general_http].
+Here you will find support for `Basic` and `Bearer` authentications, which are common authentication methods used by many developers.

 ## Basic Authentication

-Like its name infers, it is a basic authentication method, that consists on the client sending the user's credentials in the `Authorization` header.
+Like its name infers, it is a basic authentication scheme, that consists on the client sending the user's credentials in the `Authorization` header.
 The credentials should be sent concatenated by a colon and encoded in a base64 string, the encoded credentials are then set in the header as
 follows: